 A study conducted suggests that Kratom can cause quite a few adverse effects, primarily gastrointestinal effects, including nausea and constipation.
 Enough evidence suggests that Korth induced constipation usually results from the excessive intake or taking it too frequently.
 This means that users taking higher doses for chronic illnesses are at a more considerable risk of getting Lab tested Kratom side effects, including constipation.

-Ketum activates the body’s sympathetic nervous system that reduces the peristaltic intestinal activity.
+Kratom activates the body’s sympathetic nervous system that reduces peristaltic intestinal activity.
 In layman’s terms, this inhibits the formation and proper egestion of the stool.
 As a result, you feel bloated and constipated.
 Think about it: If a supplement that helps you become calm and relaxed will have a similar effect on your intestines too, right?
 Your digestive system gets slower, thereby resulting in constipation.

 Keep an Eye Out for the Symptoms

 It might seem funny to hear about a person’s unfortunate encounters with constipation, at least until you become the victim.
-When you initially start taking Kratum, you might feel that your bowel movements have become weird, but you’re not sure whether it is due to your herb intake.
+When you initially start taking Kratom, you might feel that your bowel movements have become weird, but you’re not sure whether it is due to your herb intake.
 Well, if you do experience Kratom induced constipation, you will mostly notice the following symptoms: